Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 • List themes: ghostty +list-themes

-Save the file and restart Ghostty to apply the changes.
-Your terminal should now feel polished and responsive.
+Save the file and restart Ghostty to apply changes.

 Step 4: Install Starship for a Dynamic Prompt

-Starship elevates your prompt with contextual information and stunning visuals.
+Starship adds contextual information to your prompt.
 Install it with Homebrew:

 brew install starship